 Preventative Care is Key

 Cars today are far more reliable than those built a decade ago, but quality only goes so far.
 You have to maintain the machine and give it some tender loving care.
 Going beyond standard oil, air and fuel filter changes, makes a huge difference towards preventing engine wear and increasing reliability.

-The best way to prolong the life of a car is through regular, preventive and predictive maintenance of your vehicle’s engine and critical systems.
-Most of the recommended maintenance procedures are simple and affordable.
-Even though advanced diagnostic equipment is required to diagnose modern car problems, do-it-yourself car owners can still do basic maintenance themselves.
+The best way to prolong the life of a car is through regular, preventive and predictive maintenance of your vehicle’s engine and other critical systems.
+Most of the recommended maintenance procedures are simple and affordable so you have no excuse.

 The obvious upkeep is a schedule of regular oil changes and filter changes, including the oil filter, fuel filter and air filter.
 Most new cars have the ability to travel extended miles between oil changes, as compared to just a few years ago.

-Don’t forget cleaning the inside of the engine, too.
+Don’t forget cleaning the inside of the engine as well.
 Many car experts recommend cleaning the inside of your engine every 25,000 to 30,000 miles with a motor flush.
 While you can’t see it, varnishes and sludge accumulate inside your car’s engine.

 Changing your oil unfortunately does little to remove this harmful contamination.
 A motor flush product will break down internal contamination build-up, so it can be flushed away when the oil is drained.
 Don’t overlook this car tip!